Find Affordable College Courses

 Lubbock, TX

-Texas Tech University ranked #9 on this year’s Best Natural Resources & Conservation Schools in the Southwest Region list.
-Texas Tech is a fairly large public school located in the large city of Lubbock.
+Texas Tech University came in at #9 in this year’s edition of the Best Natural Resources & Conservation Schools in the Southwest Region ranking.
+Texas Tech is a fairly large public school located in the city of Lubbock.

 While working on their degree, natural resources and conservation majors at Texas Tech accumulate an average of around $26,000 in student debt.